nxskok/pasias/docs/18-anova-revisited.md

 I have 36 observations (patients).
 There are two categorical columns `a` and `b` corresponding to the two active ingredients, and they each seem to have levels low, medium and high.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">It's important to be clear about the distinction between a categorical variable, that lives in a data frame column, and its levels, the values that appear in the column.
-This is especially important if you're trying to decide whether a data frame is tidy, since typically an untidy data frame will have factor levels as column names rather than the factor itself, and you need to be able to tell the difference.</span>
+\marginnote{It's important to be clear about the distinction between a categorical variable, that lives in a data frame column, and its levels, the values that appear in the column.
+This is especially important if you're trying to decide whether a data frame is tidy, since typically an untidy data frame will have factor levels as column names rather than the factor itself, and you need to be able to tell the difference.}

 The `replicate` column labels each observation *within* its A-B combination, so that each treatment combination was indeed